emmanuel-battesti/place-bot/README.md

 To visualize lidar sensor data, you should set the parameter *draw_lidar* parameter of the *GuiSR* class to *True*.

-### GPS sensor

-In the file *src/place_bot/spg_overlay/entities/robot_sensors.py*, it is described in the class *RobotGPS*.

-This sensor gives the position vector along the horizontal axis and vertical axis.
-The position (0, 0) is at the center of the map.
-Noise has been added to the data to make it look like GPS noise.
-This is not just gaussian noise but noise that follows an autoregressive model of order 1.

-If you want to enable the visualization of the noises, you should set the parameter *enable_visu_noises* to *True*.

-### Compass sensor

-In the file *src/place_bot/spg_overlay/entities/robot_sensors.py*, it is described in the class *RobotCompass*.

-This sensor gives the orientation of the robot.
-The orientation increases with a counter-clockwise rotation of the robot.
-The value is between -Pi and Pi.
-Noise has been added to the data to make it look like Compass noise.
-This is not just gaussian noise but noise that follows an autoregressive model of order 1.

-If you want to enable the visualization of the noises, you should set the parameter *enable_visu_noises* to *True*.

 ### Odometer sensor

 In the file *src/place_bot/spg_overlay/entities/robot_sensors.py*, it is described in the class *RobotOdometer*.